boomcamp/WP-1-Web-Resume/README.md

 # Introduction

-You will need to create the theme of this project from scratch.
+You will need to create the theme of this project from `scratch`.

 # Pages